mmbukane-shy6/PITCH/README.md

     * HTML
     * Bootsrap

-    This application is developed using <code> Python3.6,Flask,HTML and Bootsrap</code>
+    This application is developed using Python3.6,Flask,HTML and Bootsrap

 ### CONTACT INFORMATION